TartanLlama/secret-hitler-strategies/index.md

 ### Executions
 #### As a Liberal
 You must be careful when you have gained the power of Assassination.
-The Liberals only have a narrow majority, as such you must make sure you do not shoot one of your fellow Liberals.
+The Liberals only have a narrow majority, so you must make sure you do not shoot one of your teammates.
 There are two real choices to make as a Liberal with the Assassination power: shoot a known Fascist or try to shoot Hitler.

 There are only two ways to know for sure if someone is fascist:
 * Investigation